MakUrSpace/hidden_clock/README.md

 # [Hidden Clock](https://github.com/makurspace/hidden_clock)

 This is a project to build clock.
-Driven by a ESP32C3, using a 3D printed light difuser and a NeoPixel LED ring, this clock will display the hour and minute as shadowed numbers in glowing hexagons.
+Driven by a ESP32C3, using a 3D printed light diffuser and a NeoPixel LED ring, this clock will display the hour and minute as shadowed numbers in glowing hexagons.

 ### Working Example!
 ![Working Hidden Clock](HiddenClockFunctional.jpg)